The Beginner's Guide to Rabbit Care

 - Overnight (if it's safe to do so)

-What is in your rabbits' enclosure is as important as its size, as rabbits need to have things to do and toys to play with throughout the day to keep them entertained and mentally stimulated.
-Rabbits are intelligent creatures, so toys will help to keep them from getting bored, stressed, or not exercising an appropriate amount which can lead to obesity if not monitored.
-Fill your rabbit's enclosure with enough toys, a hideaway and even platforms for them to run and explore throughout the day without letting the space get too crowded.
-They still like to run and even perform what’s known as a ‘Binky’.
-This is a form of behaviour where a happy rabbit who is stimulated and content with its surroundings will jump with all four feet off the ground and twist in mid-air in a playful and adorable manner.
+Fill your rabbit's enclosure with plenty of toys, a hideaway or two and even some platforms for them to run and explore throughout the day without letting the space get too crowded.
+Rabbits like to run and even perform what’s known as a ‘Binky’.
+This is a form of behaviour where a happy rabbit, stimulated and content with its surroundings, will jump with all four feet off the ground and twist in mid-air playfully and adorably.
 Other signs that your rabbit is happy and content include:

 - Lying with a relaxed posture and all four feet tucked beneath them.